Indiana DFW Mission and Vision

-The mission of the Indiana DNR Division of Fish & Wildlife is to professionally manage Indiana's fish and wildlife for present and future generations, balancing ecological, recreational, and economic benefits.
+The mission of the Division of Fish and Wildlife is to enrich the quality of life for present and future generations by balancing the biological, ecological, recreational, and economic benefits of Indiana’s fish, wildlife and their habitats.

 Indiana statute defines the authority and responsibilities of the DNR Division of Fish & Wildlife: